 The Lord’s Table, also known by other names in other denominations, actually has a great deal to do with the handling of offenses within the Body.
 Remember what the last post said about the spiritual analogy to leprosy–the main way in which unresolved offenses damage the Body and its members is by making members unable to “feel” their connections to each other and to the Body.
 This leads to other problems.

-Next, compare this to what Paul wrote in 1 Corinthians 11 about eating and drinking the Lord’s Supper in an “unworthy way.”
-I’m adding some of the context to bring out exactly what Paul was talking about:
+Next, compare this to what Paul wrote in the next about eating and drinking the Lord’s Supper in an “unworthy way:”

 Therefore whoever eats the bread or drinks the cup of the Lord in an unworthy way, shall be guilty of the body and the blood of the Lord.
 But a person must examine himself, and in so doing he is to eat of the bread and drink of the cup.
-For the one who eats and drinks, eats and drinks judgment to himself if he does not properly recognize the body For this reason many among you are weak and sick, and a number are asleep.
-But if we judged ourselves rightly, we would not be judged.
-But when we are judged, we are disciplined by the Lord so that we will not be condemned along with the world.
+For the one who eats and drinks, eats and drinks judgment to himself if he does not properly recognize the body.

 From this, it appears quite clearly that the problem Paul was addressing as the Corinthian believers’ behavior toward each other when they took the bread and the cup.
 They came to the Lord’s Table divided into factions. and, once they were there, partook in a way which shamed the poor among them.
 In this way–by not properly discerning that the poor believers were equal members of the Body with them–they failed to “properly recognize the Body” and ate unworthily.
 And God took this very seriously–some were sick and some had died as a result of the Lord’s discipline in the matter.